 Learning chemistry is similar to learning a foreign language where practice is the key.
 Most students will need to practice additional problems in each topic to have a grasp of that specific topic.
-Homework assignment will be posted on the Blackboard.
-The due dates will be announced in class.
+Homework assignments for each chapter will be posted on Blackboard.
+The due dates are listed in the tentative schedule.
 Each homework is 20 points.
 Late homework will be accepted but you will receive a penalty by losing 10 points per late day.